gretazella/DRiFT/README.md

 ## Connotation Experiments:

-to be added: script to replace neonyms and retronyms with placeholders.
+to be added: neonyms and retronyms are replaced with placeholders.

 The experiments on connotation are based on the code from: https://github.com/valeriobasile/connhyp/tree/main.o